Amanzimtoti: 1900s

 In 1961, the nearby settlements of Isipingo Rail and Isipingo Beach, which lie to the north of Amanzimtoti, were incorporated into the Borough of Amanzimtoti, up until July 1972, when Isipingo gained its own Town Board.

 Toti's largest building, then known as Sanlam Centre, was constructed during 1972 to 1973.
 It originally consisted of a shopping complex and a 25-storey block of flats, which to this day can accommodate 1,500 people.

 Recent history

 Amanzimtoti made international news when on 23 December 1985, during the peak of the Christmas shopping season, Umkhonto we Sizwe cadre Andrew Sibusiso Zondo detonated a bomb in a rubbish bin at the Sanlam shopping centre during an armed struggle.
 Five people (two women and three children) were killed in the blast and more than forty suffered injuries.

 Geography

 eManzimtoti is located at the mouth of the aManzimtoti River, about 27 kilometres (17 mi) south-west of Durban.
 The town borders Umbogintwini and Athlone Park to the north, Kingsburgh to the south and KwaMakhutha to the west.

-However, the Greater eManzimtoti area comprises a larger area stretching from Isipingo in the north to Karridene in the south and KwaMakhutha to the west and includes areas such as Prospecton, Athlone Park, Umbogintwini, Doonside, Warner Beach, Winklespruit and Illovo Beach amongst others.
+However, the Greater eManzimtoti area comprises a larger area stretching from Isipingo in the north to Karridene in the south and KwaMakhutha to the west and includes areas such as Prospecton, Athlone Park, Umbogintwini and Kingsburgh (including Doonside, Warner Beach, Winklespruit and Illovo Beach) amongst others.